 More recently, the use of Intellectual Property came up when the US Post Office printed a Statue of Liberty stamp.
 The problem is they did not use the real Statue of Liberty, but instead they reproduced the sculptor that stands at the New York Casino in Las Vegas that was created by Robert Davidson.
 He suited and the Judge awarded him 3.5 million dollars.

 So, when an Ad Agency, Marketing Consultant or Graphic Designer creates artwork for an ad, a brochure, a catalog or a package design it is done for a specific reproduction application and not universal or unlimited use.
 The exception is a Logo Design, that will be reproduced in many applications.
 This is why the cost of a logo can be in the thousands and even hundreds of thousands of dollars depending on the client and projected usage.
-Yes, you can buy a “not real” logo for a few bucks but there is a difference, read:

 All artwork is created, produced and delivered to the client but the original files are not.
 The marketer received PDF or JPG of artwork.
 Compensation for creativity and production of design projects are compensated by a Fee, invoiced on a Project Bases, or produced under a Contract with retainer.

 In the event that the Marketer decides to produce their own advertising elements in-house, hire an outside designer, or engage another ad agency, the original computer files, links, graphic components and fonts remain the property of the original creator.
 In other words, the client already has received copies of the finished work, but does not own the computer programs, elements and links that make up those elements.
 Software like; Photoshop, In-Design and Illustrator are used to create, assemble and produce finished projects they are delivered as PDF or Jpg files, that is what the client pays for.